Late UCO surge knocks MSSU out of MIAA baseball tournament

 Southern’s first two hits were solo home runs.
 Tommy Stevenson blasted one to right-center field to tie the game at 1-1 in the first, and then Fitzpatrick sent one out to right-center to trim UCO’s lead to 3-2 in the bottom of the sixth.

 Hunter, a senior, finished 2-for-4 with a homer and four RBI to pace the MSSU offense.
-Fitzpatrick finished 2-for-5 with two homers and two RBI, and Joe Kinder finished 2-for-4 with two doubles.
+Fitzpatrick finished 2-for-5 with two homers and two RBI.

 Commented